Cooking With Ayeh

 Instructions

-• Wash and chop the romaine lettuce and dry thoroughly in a salad spinner. *Optional, to make the leaves extra crispy, soak lettuce in a bowl of water with ice cubes for 10 minutes
+• Wash and chop the romaine lettuce and dry thoroughly in a salad spinner. *Optional, to make the leaves extra crispy, soak in a bowl of water with ice cubes for 10 minutes

 • In a glass jar or small bowl, add the dressing ingredients and whisk together

-• Cut the pita into small squares
+• Cut the pita bread into small squares

 • Fry bread in a pan with your preferred oil for a few minutes until golden brown and crispy, then drain onto paper towels and sprinkle with salt and zaatar